codingforpleasure/customized-workspace/Ubuntu/useful-resources/elastic-search.md

 Important to notice is that we still searching for terms and **not an entire sentence** so that's why some documents match, Remember the query that we entered matches query is analyzed by using the analyzer.
 This is of course different then the term level queries which are not analyzed.

+* In a match query the order of the words is not relevant each word is search seperately and eventually we calculate the final score.

 ### Example #2:  Matching phrases